rania-saqer/HotelsOffers/About.md

 After that i started thinking how to show the response data and design the hotel offer card .
 I tried to make it simple and in the same time show all the  offer data .

-during development i did manual test , integration test What i learned ,  i learned  html and css , i learned about  git and configure it at windows
+***I used proactive test strategy implementation of a project, which the test design process is initiated as early as possible in order to find and fix the defects before the build is created.

+***What i learned :
+I learned  how to deploy the project to github and heroku from A-z  .

-I have three years experience in PHP , I got chance at my work(fetchr and Moict) to develop dashboards , internal system ,integrate with ERPsystems and buld APIs , use tech tools like geo IP and google maps .
+***I have three years experience in PHP , I got chance at my work(fetchr and Moict) to develop dashboards , internal system ,integrate with ERPsystems and buld APIs , use tech tools like geo IP and google maps .

 As well as I am working on two  MVC frameworks (Yii2 and laravel ) .